What biochemical blood test is normal? table. Normal cholesterol value in women

 • inflammatory process.

-The normative value of this indicator for women is from 3 to 17 micromol / l for the general indicator.
-As for the content of direct bilirubin, the normative content matters - from 0 to 3.41 m mol / l.
+The standard value of this indicator for women is from 3 to 17 micromol/l for the general indicator.
+As for the content of direct bilirubin, the standard content is from 0 to 3.41 m mol/l.

 Enzymes

 If we determine the degree of enzyme activity in the body, then we can say that the main diagnostic goal has been achieved, and a general judgment can be made.
-If there is an increase in the number of enzymes, this indicates the presence of a number of diseases.
+If an increase in the number of enzymes is observed, this indicates the presence of a number of diseases.

 • Damage to organ cells;